roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 13. Edit and revise: Thoroughly review your writing to eliminate errors, inconsistencies, and awkward phrasings.
 14. Write using Markdown.

-Apply these rules to the following text: \[insert text here]
+Apply these rules to the following text: \\[insert text here]
 ```

 ## Enriching Content and Ensuring Cohesion

-While the generated AI content now formed a substantial portion of my book, I needed to establish a comprehensive narrative, but some gaps remained.
+While the generated AI content now formed a substantial portion of my book, I needed to establish a comprehensive narrative, but some gaps still needed to be addressed.

 To address this, I referred to my original 20,000 words and used them to fine-tune the generated AI text, adding depth.

-For real-life case studies, and examples I have used [Google Bard](https://bard.google.com/u/0/) which opened a new opportunities with more current information.
+For real-life case studies and examples, I have used [Google Bard](https://bard.google.com/u/0/), which opened new opportunities with more current information.

-Understanding each AI model, its abilities and limits is crucial in getting out consistent results.
+Understanding each AI model's abilities and limits is crucial to achieving consistent results.

 ## Orchestrating a Well-Structured Book through AI